 🌸 Lactoferrin: The Bigger Picture for a Bigger Belly

-I feel genuinely proud of how this formula performed.
-Of course, every pregnancy is unique, and what worked for me may not work for everyone.
+Every pregnancy is unique, and what worked for me may not work for everyone.

-Still, if you’re pregnant and hesitant about intravaginal products, consider lactoferrin in other forms, like oral supplements.
+If you’re pregnant and hesitant about intravaginal products, consider lactoferrin in other forms, like oral supplements.
 It has proven benefits for both microbiome balance and iron metabolism (improving hemoglobin and ferritin, with fewer side effects than iron salts).

 • Antimicrobial & pro-Lactobacillus: LF binds iron (which many pathogens need), shows activity against BV-associated bacteria, and is associated with increases in Lactobacillus after vaginal use.
 PubMed Central